Charges for non-residential services 2013/14

-Day care - there is a £2 per session fixed flat rate charge for day care services for older people and a charge for any meals provided
+Day care - there is a £2 per session fixed flat rate charge for day care services for older people and adults and a charge for any meals provided

-Respite care - if you are assessed as requiring respite care and planned respite is subsequently arranged, you will be required to pay a fixed charge regardless of your level of income, as follows:
+Respite care in a care home - if you are assessed as requiring respite care and planned respite is subsequently arranged, you will be required to pay a fixed charge regardless of your level of income, as follows: